jlevy/og-equity-compensation/README.md

   good tactic in negotiating is to start higher than you will be willing to accept, so that the other party can “win” by negotiating you down a little bit.
   Keep in mind, this is just a suggested tactic, not a hard and fast rule.
-- If you are inexperienced and are unsure what a fair offer should look like, avoid saying exactly what you want for compensation very early in discussions.
+- If you are inexperienced and unsure what a fair offer should look like, avoid saying exactly what you want for compensation very early in discussions.
   Though many hiring managers and recruiters ask about [salary expectations](http://fistfuloftalent.com/2018/01/ask-salary-without-asking-salary-expectations.html)